We’re relocating, but our mission hasn’t skipped a beat! See Where We’re Headed →

 Museum Without Walls

-While 108 Bridge Street served as a wonderful home for our stories, we are thrilled to announce that the Moore-Morris History and Culture Center is preparing for its future permanent location at Franklin Grove Estate & Gardens.
+While 108 Bridge Street served as a wonderful home for our stories, the Moore-Morris History and Culture Center is officially preparing for its future permanent home within the historic LeHew Mansion at Franklin Grove Estate & Gardens.
+This transition allows us to integrate our history into a premier, multi-faceted cultural destination for all of Williamson County.

 We aren't just a building; we are a living history resource.
 By taking our exhibits and programs "on the road," we are ensuring that local heritage remains accessible, engaging, and vibrant during our transition to Franklin Grove Estate & Gardens.